Prosanto7/Interview-Preparation/Networking.md

 ## 🔢 IP Addresses

-An **IP Address** is a unique numerical identifier assigned to each device on a network.
+An **IP Address** is a unique numerical identifier assigned to each device on a network, similar to a postal address for mail delivery.

+### What is an IP Address?

+Think of an IP address as a device's "home address" on a network:
+- **Identifies** where a device is located on the network
+- **Enables** communication between devices
+- **Routes** data packets to the correct destination

 ### IPv4 (Internet Protocol version 4)